fenago/natural-language-processing-workshop/lab_guides/Lab_1.md

     entities \"`Packt`\" and \"`Birmingham`\" and
     maps them to an already-defined category, \"`NNP`.\"

-    **Note** In the next section, we will focus on word sense disambiguation, which helps us to identify the right sense of any word.
+    Note: In the next section, we will focus on word sense disambiguation, which helps us to identify the right sense of any word.